Visit to Shimla, the summer capital of British India

 Shimla is the capital of the state of Himachal Pradesh and was declared the summer capital of British India.
 The city is 350 km northeast of New Delhi, has an altitude of 2200 meters above sea level and annual temperatures that usually range between -4 ° C and 31 ° C.

 It is characterized by its colonial buildings and the natural environment that surrounds it as it is in the middle of the high mountains and dense forests of the Himalayas.

+We went from Haridwar to Shimla.
 We arrive at Shimla at 7 am after 12 long hours sitting on the bus.
 They put us in seats glued together for three people where we could barely fit.
 Luckily, after a while, the back of the bus was empty and one of us could go there.
 Still, the potholes barely let us sleep.
 Sometimes we even hit our heads with the roof bars where the backpacks are placed.

 At one of the rest stops the driver started the car and started to leave without my two travelling companions who had gone out to get some air.
 Just when I got up to warn him some hit on one side of the bus.
 Then, the driver opened the door as if nothing had happened and my friends got on with the bus in motion.

 When we arrived at the station we immediately noticed the change of temperature.
 Towards the typical mountain cold.
 Just to get off the bus a few Indians offered to help us look for a hotel in exchange for a tip.
 Since we had no idea where we were or where to go, we were guided by one of them.

 In Shimla we can find many hotels of the Indian hotel chain Oyo, the third largest hotel chain in the world.
 Among them, one of the best known in the area is the OYO 4479 Rock Heaven Hotel, where you can find double rooms for 15 euros a night.
 If you are looking for a better quality hotel you can take a look at Treebo Trend Maharaja, where the double room costs 25 euros per night.